 Infographic: DIY Bergamot Oil Recipes For Hair

 Bergamot oil has a wide range of benefits for your hair, thanks to its anti-inflammatory, antioxidant, and antimicrobial properties.
 You can directly apply it to your scalp after mixing it with a carrier oil.
-You can also try it out in combination with various other essential and carrier oils to nourish your hair.
+You can also try it out in combination with various other essential and carrier oils for hair nourishment.
 Let’s take a look at them in the following infographic.
 Scroll down!

+Apart from being a natural hair care product, bergamot is also used extensively in aromatherapy.
 The benefits of bergamot oil for hair care emerge from the fact that it has anti-inflammatory, antimicrobial, and antioxidant properties.
-These properties help boost hair growth, add shine, combat dandruff, and tame curls.
+These properties help boost hair growth, add shine, combat dandruff, tame curls, and might promote overall hair health.
 You can use this essential oil to massage and soothe your scalp.
 You can also add it to hair products like shampoos and conditioners.
 However, bergamot oil can be harsh on your hair, so mix it with carrier oils like olive oil or coconut oil.
 Also, do a patch test before using this essential-carrier oil mixture to prevent adverse effects like allergic dermatitis.

 Frequently Asked Questions

 Yes, bergamot oil comes with anti-bacterial properties that can facilitate wound healing and lower inflammation, which helps in hair growth.

 Can I leave bergamot oil on my hair?